neolf/googl-php/README.md

 Introduction
 ------------
-googl-php is a small and simple PHP class intended to use with the Google URL shortening service "Goo.gl" and - of course - it's open source.
+googl-php is a small and simple PHP class intended to use with the Google URL shortening service "Goo.gl" and licensed under the GNU GPL v3.

 Functions
 ---------
 The class currently supports 2 actions:
   * *Shorten* a URL
   * *Expand* (looking up) an already shortened URL